gabbla/osom/README.md

 # **Speedometer**

-Due to the very un-user friendly TI's SDK for CC2541 (based on IAR only), I decided to change the architecture on board: master ans slave will still have the same HW, where the second will have less components mounted on it.
+Due to the very un-user friendly TI's SDK for CC2541 (based on IAR only), I decided to change the architecture on board: master and slave will still share the same HW, while the second will have less components mounted on it.

 ## Architecture
 The new architecture is the following: